ScheerleJo/HTTP2MIDI/readme/Concept.md

 - Rework for debug-helper.

-  - switch to swagger
+  - switch to swagger or similar
-  - make a windows gui for more control and insights
-  - simpler online tool for testing use